simplex-chat/simplex-chat/graph-messaging.md

 To do it Alice and Bob follow these steps:

-1. Alice prepares the connection:
+1. Alice creates the connection on the server:
    1. she decides which graph-messaging server to use (can be the same or different server that Alice uses for other connections).
    2. she decides which assymetric encryption algorithm Bob should use to encrypt messages.
    3. she generates a new random public/private key pair (encryption key - `EK`) that she did not use before for Bob to encrypt the messages.